Bongo drum: Origin and etymology

-Desi Arnaz playing a bokú in the 1940s.
-His father had banned the bongos 20 years earlier.
+Desi Arnaz playing a bokú circa 1940.
+His father had banned the bongos 15 years earlier.
 The bokú is the most likely ancestor of the bongos.

 The origin of the bongo is largely unclear.
 Its use was first documented in the eastern region of Cuba, the Oriente Province, during the late 19th century, where it was employed in music styles such as nengón, changüí, and their descendant, the son cubano.
 According to Fernando Ortiz, the word bongó derived from the Bantu words mgombo or ngoma, meaning drum.
 He hypothesizes that the word evolved through metathesis and by similarity with another Bantu word, mbongo.
 According to Ortiz's early 20th century informants, the large bongó del monte (mountain bongo) used in changüí was the ancestor of the smaller bongó used in son cubano and salsa.

 As explained by eastern Cuban informants to Benjamin Lapidus, the oral tradition among changüí musicians in Oriente is that the bongó originated as a replacement for pairs of bokús that were slung over the player's knee.
 Bokús are tall drums popular in the eastern provinces, particularly during carnival processions, and featured in early changüí groups.
 Eventually, these drums were cut in half into bongos.
 This may explain why the bongó del monte used in changüí is larger than the bongos used in son.
 In Holguín, similar drums which are considered possible ancestors of the bongó are known as tahona, which might have a been a generic word for drum in Cuba and also refers to an unrelated music genre.
 Other generic terms that have been used to refer to bongos across eastern Cuba include tahonitas, tambora, atambora and tumba.